torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 `nsim` represents the number of simulations.
 Variants are set to 1, so we are only comparing control and treatment: `comparisons = (0,1)`.
 This example is too simple.
-Let's assume we have two variants (treatments):
+Let's now assume two variants (treatments):